Gaursafal/Shopping-Cart/README.md

 ### Acknowledgments

 <div>
   We take all the responsiblity for every single line of code.
-The design inspired from VentureBeat.com
 </div>